iotaledger/rosetta-iota/docs/pages/deployment.md

    }
    ```

     Also, make sure that your peers know the multiaddress of your HORNET node so that they will be able to mutually tether.
 A multiaddress - as illustrated above - consists of the **address where you deploy the implementation and the node ID**.
-You can find your node ID in the HORNET logs when you start the implementation.
+You can find your node ID in the HORNET logs when you run the implementation.

 6) Run the implementation in the desired mode: